 (Prolegomena to the methodology of unscientific knowledge)

-1. There’s a reason behind the expression “what lies behind the facts.”
-Facts serve to hide the essence.
+1. There is a reason underlying the expression “what underlies the facts.”
+Facts serve to cover up the essence of things.

 .
 1.1.
 Facts take a lot of time without adding much sense.

 .
 1.2.
 The essence is not what “is”, but what “should be”.

 .
 1.3.
 To make use of meaning, we must grasp the essence with the bare hands of reason.